Brownie points: Girlguiding

-A popular etymology is an allusion to the merit badges or six points earned by Brownies (junior Girl Guides/Girl Scouts) for carrying out good deeds.
+A popular etymology is an allusion to the merit badges or six points earned by Brownies (junior Girl Guides/Girl Scouts) for performing good deeds.
 Brownies were named after a kind of mythological elf that does helpful things around the house.

 Brown stamps

-A popular marketing practice employed by many stores in post-World War II US was the distribution of stamps with each purchase.
+A popular marketing practice employed by many US stores in post-World War II was the distribution of stamps with each purchase.
 The number of stamps given out varied with the amount of the purchase.
 These stamps were collected by customers and later redeemed for household gifts.
 The earliest of these stamps were brown in color and known as "brown stamps" or "brown points".
 The relationship between a purchase and the collection of these "brown points" equated with doing a good thing (supporting the local vendor) and getting a bonus (the valuable stamps).
 Purportedly, the collection of these "brownie points" eventually evolved into the modern usage.
-The term Browniepoints is still used as a marketing practice in business today by a New Zealand power company and also used by a gift service.
+The term Browniepoints is still used as a marketing practice in business by New Zealand power company Genesis Energy Limited.
+It was a gift service in New Zealand in the 2000–2010s.

 George R. Brown

-Another proposed etymology is that the term derives from the name of a 19th-century American railroad superintendent, George R. Brown who, in 1886, devised what was then an innovative system of merits and demerits for railroad employees on the Fall Brook Railway in New York state.
-Accounts of his system were published in railroad journals, and adopted by many leading U.S. railroads.
+Another proposed etymology is that the term derives from the name of a 19th-century American railroad superintendent George R. Brown who, in 1886, devised what was then an innovative system of merits and demerits for railroad employees on the Fall Brook Railway in New York state.
+Accounts of his system were published in railroad journals, and adopted by many leading US railroads.
 American railroad employees soon began referring colloquially to "brownie points", and at some point, the term entered the general vocabulary.